KeithYue/PageRocker/README.md

 A chrome extension which can track user's head to control the display of the webpage the user visiting.
 When zooming in or out, we keep the modal of div static, we just adjust the textual element.

 #### Todo
+* add popip.html to control seperate content scripts for the purpose of different functions
 * add the status control of the tracking video(backgroud control or event page)
 * design the ui:
     * Fixed UI size